 Austrian law and the Pharmig CoC do not contain any specific rules referring to such situation.
-However, the offering of a refund scheme would most likely involve the statement that a treatment's success can be expected for sure or that no adverse effects arise and would therefore be likely to be violating sections 6 and 50a paragraph 3 AMG (misguidance).
+However, the offering of a refund scheme would most likely involve the statement that a treatment's success can be expected for sure or that no adverse effects arise which would be violating sections 6 and 50a paragraph 3 AMG (misguidance).
+In agreements between pharmaceutical companies and hospitals, such refund schemes would in principle be permitted (see also question 4.5).